houen/www.houen.net/_pages/work-guide.md

 - Risk: While implementing the admin user, the engineers might introduce a new bug in the reminder email system.
 - Risk: Any future emails now possibly need to distinguish between user roles.

-Now say we introduce a new email "reminder 2" which is only for non-admin users.
+Now say we introduce a new email "activity for users you manage" which is only for admin users.
 This one will also need to take admins into account.

-Then we add a new user type, accounting, which should also not get the "regular user" emails.
-Now we need to expand the if-statements in both the "reminder" and "reminder 2" emails.
+Then we add a new user type, accounting, which should not get the "regular user" emails, but should get the "activity for users you manage" email.
+Now we need to expand the if-statements in both the "reminder" and "users you manage" emails.

 The first feature was just the cost of implementing that single one.
 The second feature had two necessary changes in order to implement one feature.
-The third also two.
 The third one was touching the logic of both the email features.
 It required three changes.

 The work required for each feature quickly grows in complexity the more features we add.
 The interactions between them get more and more complicated.
 Changes become increasingly costly.
 At some point, a feature will have so many interactions that adding one costs double the time (salary) of implementing it, had there been less features in the system.

+This brings up the main point:

 > Every time you decide to add a feature you are choosing to not add a different future feature.

 Of course, you can throw more engineers at it, but this will also increase the overhead of collaboration and management.
 With enough people, you will at some point need to split into multiple services.
 This again adds an amazing amount of overhead.
-Thus, hiring more engineers is a patch-job, not a perfect solution.
+Hiring more engineers is a patch-job, not a perfect solution.
 For more on this, see the book [The mythical man-month](/books).

 ### Track feature value